powerline/powerline/docs/source/installation/osx.rst

 Fonts installation
 ==================

-Install downloaded patched font by double-clicking the font file in Finder, then clicking :guilabel:`Install this font` in the preview window.
+Download the patched font from Github, install it by double-clicking the font file in Finder and then click :guilabel:`Install this font` in the preview window.

 After installing the patched font MacVim or terminal emulator (whatever application powerline should work with) need to be configured to use the patched font.
-The correct font usually ends with *for Powerline*.
+The correct font usually ends with *'for Powerline'*.